bgb10/bgb10/README.md

 - Millitary Service - Republic of Korea Air Force (ROKAF)

 🌱 I’m currently learning
-- Computer Science and Engineering at Chung-Ang Univerisity in Seoul, South Korea
+- Computer Science and Engineering at Dept. of Software, Chung-Ang Univerisity in Seoul, South Korea

 📫 How to reach me
 - 📧: bgb1028@gmail.com